About the anus

 Squamous cell carcinomas (SCCs)

-Most anal cancers are squamous cell carcinomas (SCCs), which come from the flat (squamous) cells that line much of the anus.
-The term ‘anal cancer’ commonly refers to these SCCs, and this page focuses on this type of anal cancer.
+Most anal cancers are squamous cell carcinomas (SCCs).
+These start in the flat (squamous) cells that line much of the anus.
+The term “anal cancer” commonly refers to these SCCs, and this page and the next focus on this type of anal cancer.

-A small number of anal cancers are adenocarcinomas, which start from cells in the anal glands.
-This type of anal cancer is similar to bowel cancer and is treated in a similar way.
+Some anal cancers are adenocarcinomas.
+These start in cells in the anal glands.
+This type of anal cancer is treated in a similar way to bowel cancer.
 See our bowel cancer section for more information.

-A very small number of anal cancers affect the skin just outside the anus.
-Known as perianal skin cancers, they are treated in a similar way to skin cancers that are found on other parts of the body.
+In rare cases, anal cancers can affect the skin just outside the anus.
+These are called perianal skin cancers.
+If they are not too close to the sphincter muscles, they can be treated in a similar way to SCCs on other areas of the skin.
 See our skin cancer section for more information.

 How common is anal cancer?

-Every year, about 400 people are diagnosed with anal cancer in Australia.
-It is more common over the age of 50 and is somewhat more common in women than in men.
-However, men who have sex with men have the highest incidence of any group.
-The number of people diagnosed with anal cancer is increasing, with three times more cases in 2011 than in 1984.
+Every year, about 460 people are diagnosed with anal cancer in Australia.
+It is more common over the age of 50 and is slightly more common in women than in men.
+The number of people diagnosed with anal cancer has increased over recent decades.

-About 80% of anal cancer cases are caused by a very common infection called human papillomavirus (HPV).
+About 80% of anal cancer cases are caused by infection with a very common virus called human papillomavirus (HPV).
 HPV can affect the surface of different areas of the body, including the anus, cervix, vagina and penis.
-Unless they are tested, most people will not be aware that they have HPV as it usually doesn’t cause any symptoms.
+Unless people are tested, most of them will not be aware that they have HPV as it usually doesn’t cause symptoms.

-HPV is the main risk factor for anal cancer, but other factors that may increase the risk of getting anal cancer include:
+HPV is the main risk factor for anal cancer, but there are other factors that may increase the risk of getting anal cancer:

-- having a weakened immune system, e.g. because of human immunodeficiency virus (HIV), an organ transplant or an autoimmune disease such as lupus
+- having a weakened immune system: for example, because of human immunodeficiency virus (HIV), an organ transplant or an autoimmune disease such as coeliac disease, lupus or Graves’ disease

 - having anal warts

-- being a woman who has had an abnormal cervical screening test result or cancer of the cervix, vulva or vagina
+- having had an abnormal cervical screening test result or cancer of the cervix, vulva or vagina

 In its early stages, anal cancer often has no obvious symptoms.
-However, some people may experience symptoms such as:
+Some people may experience some of these symptoms:

-- blood or mucus in stools (faeces) or on toilet paper
+- blood or mucus in poo or on toilet paper

 - itching, discomfort or pain around the anus